jquinby/jekyll-now/_posts/2020-01-18-newyearnewbooks.markdown

 François-Xavier Fauvelle, _The Rule of Benedict_ by Georg Holzherr OSB, and a guide to gardening with local Tennessee plants.
 I'm still slowly working my way through Tanquerey's _Spiritual Life_, which I'm liking very much.
-I used parts of it for a recent RCIA lesson on sin and temptationm, in particular the explanations of the threefold concupiscence.
+I used parts of it for a recent RCIA lesson on sin and temptation, in particular the explanations of the threefold concupiscence.
 I've just started the section on the capital sins - also very engaging stuff.